dsmiller95/dsmiller95.github.io/content/posts/2020-02-07-cleanup-git-branches/index.md

 # Conclusion

-Taking some time to build tools to help yourself or other work a little faster is something that I find can be quite rewarding.
-I hope that this not only helps clean up your git repos in the future, but also inspires you to look for other ways you can reduce repetitiveness in your workflow with these sorts of tools.
+Taking some time to build tools to help yourself or others work a little faster is something that I find can be quite rewarding.
+I hope that this not only helps clean up your git repos in the future but also inspires you to look for other ways you can reduce repetitiveness in your workflow with these sorts of tools.
 Once you start automating things, it's hard to resist continuing to automate.

 # About Me

 I started my programming adventure by playing around with development environments such as [Scratch](https://web.archive.org/web/20201128043833/https://scratch.mit.edu/), [Processing](https://web.archive.org/web/20201128043833/https://processing.org/), and [Grobots](https://web.archive.org/web/20201128043833/http://grobots.sourceforge.net/).
 After making it through college I got started in web development, working with Angular front-ends and NodeJS or C# backends.
-In my free time I love to play games like Factorio and Noita, or occasionally trying my hand at woodwork.
+In my free time, I love to play games like Factorio and Noita or occasionally try my hand at woodwork.